anvilco/react-ui/README.md

 # Anvil React UI Components

-This repo contains multiple React components used to embed [Anvil E-signatures](https://www.useanvil.com/docs/api/e-signatures) into your app or website.
+This repo contains multiple React components used to embed [Anvil E-signatures](https://www.useanvil.com/docs/api/e-signatures), [Workflows](https://www.useanvil.com/docs/api/workflows#embedding-workflows-in-your-app), and editors into your app or website.
 Pick and choose the component that best suits your use case, integrate it into your code, and the components will take care of the rest.

-The following components will embed the Anvil signing process in an `iframe` within your app or website.
-To enable, go to your organization's settings in Anvil, and enable "Iframe Embedding" in the API section. `EtchPackets` [created with `isTest: true`](https://www.useanvil.com/docs/api/e-signatures#testing-your-packet-configuration) are embeddable without contacting us.
+The following components will embed the Anvil product in an `iframe` within your app or website.
+To enable, go to your organization's settings in Anvil, and enable "Iframe Embedding" in the API section.
+Test `EtchPackets` [created with `isTest: true`](https://www.useanvil.com/docs/api/e-signatures#testing-your-packet-configuration)and `Workflow submissions` are embeddable without contacting us.

+* [AnvilEmbedFrame](#AnvilEmbedFrame) - an `iframe` component with a simple `onEvent` callback for embedding Etch e-sign, Workflows, or editors.
-* [AnvilSignatureFrame](#AnvilSignatureFrame) - an `iframe` component with lifecycle callbacks for embedding Anvil e-signatures.
+* (Deprecated) [AnvilSignatureFrame](#AnvilSignatureFrame) - an `iframe` component with lifecycle callbacks for embedding Anvil e-signatures.
-* [AnvilSignatureModal](#AnvilSignatureModal) - a modal popup window component with lifecycle callbacks for embedding Anvil e-signatures.
+* (Deprecated) [AnvilSignatureModal](#AnvilSignatureModal) - a modal popup window component with lifecycle callbacks for embedding Anvil e-signatures.

-See the [live demo](https://esign-demo.useanvil.com/) and open-source [demo repository](https://github.com/anvilco/anvil-e-signature-api-node-example) for a usage example of both components.
+See the [live demo](https://esign-demo.useanvil.com/) and open-source [demo repository](https://github.com/anvilco/anvil-e-signature-api-node-example) for a usage example of `AnvilSignatureFrame` and `AnvilSignatureModal`.

 ## What is Anvil?